 Federal criminal cases differ significantly from state cases in several ways:

 - Prosecution Resources and Conviction Rates: The federal government devotes extensive resources to investigations, making these cases more challenging to defend.
-Federal prosecutors have high conviction rates, making experienced legal representation essential.
+United States Attorneys have high conviction rates, making experienced legal representation essential.

 - Federal Sentencing Guidelines: Federal judges rely on structured sentencing guidelines, which can lead to harsher penalties than state courts impose.